 - Shape the conversations by creating and writing your own blog

-In January 2017 I wrote a blog post after Kate Finley, founder and CEO of Belle Communications, presented at an Ohio State PRSSA meeting.
+I wrote a blog post after Kate Finley, founder and CEO of Belle Communications, presented at an Ohio State PRSSA meeting.
 I tweeted the link to the post, tagged Kate and Belle and in minutes was offered an internship with her company.
 Blogging is a simple yet effective way to get your name out there! – Rachel Gaylord

 Guest blogs have allowed me to showcase my writing publicly and gain portfolio pieces without having to keep up with the hassles of a personal blog.